ovh/docs/pages/web_cloud/web_paas_powered_by_platform_sh/languages/go/languages-go/guide.en-ie.md

 ### Specify the language

-To use Go, specify golang as your app's `golang`
+To use Go, specify type as your app's `type`